r7kamura/gitcp/README.md

 ## Background

-A s a tool creator, this can be useful when you want to provide users with some initial template files.
+As a tool creator, this can be useful when you want to provide users with some initial template files.

 For example, when providing a custom GitHub Action, it's more convenient to explain like this: